dukt/social/README.md

 ## Gateways

+### Native

-The following gateways are natively supported by the plugin:
+The following gateways are natively supported:

 - Facebook
 - Google